Northern Pride RLFC: 2012 season

-2012 Ladder

 2013 – Minor Premiers

 Former Super League player Jason Demetriou replaced David Maiden as coach, and Brock Schaefer replaced Chris Sheppard as CEO.
 The Pride finished first and won their first minor premiership.
 Head Coach Jason Demetriou was awarded the Men of League Coach of the Year.
 The Pride lost the major semi-final and the preliminary final, and missed out on a Grand Final appearance.
 At the end of the season Captain Ty Williams retired.

-2013 Ladder

 2014 – Minor Premiers, Premiers and NRL State Champions

 Coach Jason Demetriou named Brett Anderson and Jason Roos as joint co-captains.
 Barlow Park was renamed 'The Jungle' and the Pride introduced a new mascot, Barlow the lion.
-The Pride won 20 of their 24 games (including all 12 home games at Barlow Park) and they took out the minor premiership for the second year in a row.
-The Pride won the grand final 36-4 against Easts Tigers and won the inaugural NRL State Championship against the New South Wales Cup premiers, Penrith Panthers.
+The Pride won 20 of their 24 games (including all 11 home games at Barlow Park) and they took out the minor premiership for the second year in a row.
+The Pride won the grand final 36–4 against Easts Tigers and won the inaugural NRL State Championship against the New South Wales Cup premiers, Penrith Panthers.
 At the end of the season four of the Pride's players were offered NRL contracts and Demetriou left to take up the role of assistant coach at the North Queensland Cowboys.

-2014 Ladder

-2015 season
+2015 – Elimination Finals

 The Northern Pride defended their premiership under new coach Joe O'Callaghan.
 This was the inaugural season of the Townsville Blackhawks in the Queensland Cup, who became the third feeder club of the North Queensland Cowboys.
-The Pride were eliminated 54-26 in the first week of the finals by the Ipswich Jets, who would go on to win the Queensland Cup.
+The Pride were eliminated 54–26 in the first week of the finals by the Ipswich Jets, who would go on to win the Queensland Cup.
+The Pride got off to a poor start, losing the first four rounds, but then began to string some wins together, climbing into the top eight by Round 9.
+They won 14 games this season, and finished in sixth place, but were eliminated in the first week of the finals, losing 26–54 to the Ipswich Jets, who would go on to win the Grand Final against the new Townsville side.